 Important Deadline Approaching

-The 2022 PTET election period is open.
+The PTET election period is open.
 To opt in, submit the Annual Election Application before or on March 15.
-Click here for instructions.
+For instructions on how to make the election, visit the NYS Department of Taxation and Finance website and click “Election.”

 While RBT CPAs is always ready to do whatever it takes to support clients, by law we can’t make your PTET election.
 However, we can file your return and pay any tax owed if you complete and submit a TR-2000.